ArkEcosystemArchive/docs-legacy/docs/exchanges/migrating-to-ark-core.md

 2. `{LANG}-crypto` library, which can create, sign and verify transactions.
 It also includes cryptographic functions to validate blocks.

-When migrating to the newer SDKs, you will need to use both client and crypto libraries to sign and transmit transactions.
+When migrating to the newer SDKs, you will need to use both the new client and crypto libraries to sign and transmit transactions.